Simiine/CI-Project-3/README.md

 The main issue here was that the events within the database would not display, when the function was called.
 This was because I was using the wrong code to "get all values" instead of "get all records".
 To resolve this I rewrote the code to get all records.

 ## Deployment
-I deployed this project in Heroky using the following steps:
+I deployed this project in Heroku using the following steps:
+1. Log

 ## Technologies Used
 * Python